IGLICT/DeepFaceDrawing-Jittor/README.md

 # DeepFaceDrawing: Deep Generation of Face Images from Sketches

-One vision of our system is implemented using the <a href="https://github.com/Jittor/Jittor" target="_blank">Jittor</a>, and you need to install Jittor first.
-We will also provide a vision in pytorch.
+One version of our system is implemented using the <a href="https://github.com/Jittor/Jittor" target="_blank">Jittor</a>, and you need to install Jittor first.
+We will also provide a version in pytorch.

 HomePage: <a href="http://www.geometrylearning.com/DeepFaceDrawing/" target="_blank">http://www.geometrylearning.com/DeepFaceDrawing/</a>